Newborn's sleep needs at 0 to 3 months

 Important

 Newborn babies are too young to follow strict routines.
-You can start to introduce changes to bedtime at around 3 months of age.
+You can start to introduce changes to bedtime at about 3 months old.
 For example, changing into pyjamas, bath time, stories or singing time.

-It often takes several months for a baby's day to night pattern of waking and sleeping to become settled.
+It often takes a few months for a baby's day to night pattern of waking and sleeping to settle.

 How much sleep a newborn baby needs

 Your baby will need about 9 to 18 hours of sleep until they are 3 months old.
-The average they will sleep is about 14.5 hours.
+They will sleep an average of about 14 hours.

-Your baby is unique and may sleep differently to other babies.
+Do not compare your baby's sleep to others.
 Some babies sleep for long periods, others for short bursts.
 They will sleep during the day and night.
-They might sleep for anything between a few minutes to a few hours at a time.
+They might sleep for anything between a few minutes and a few hours at a time.

-Newborn babies don’t know the difference between day and night.
-Their sleep is more likely controlled by their tummies.
+Newborns do not know the difference between day and night.
+Their sleep is more likely affected by hunger.

 Waking up for feeds